archd3sai/Portfolio/README.md

 # Data Science Portfolio - Arch Desai
 This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done for academic, self-learning and hobby purposes.
-This portfolio is updated on the regular basis.
+This portfolio also contains my skills and certificates and it is updated on the regular basis.

 - **Email**: [archdesai.ad@gmail.com](archdesai.ad@gmail.com)
 - **LinkedIn**: [linkedin.com/arch_desai](https://www.linkedin.com/in/arch-desai/)